GMP clearance Sponsor Information Dashboard (SID)

 There are four lines represented within the graph.

 The third line with a triangle marker represents sterile finished product compliance verification applications.
-This shows that there was a slight increase in application numbers from ~390 to ~420 between Q4 2024 and 1 September 2025 but have decreased to ~360 by 1 December 2025.
+This shows that there was a slight increase in application numbers from ~350 to ~380 between Q2 2025 and Q3 2025 but have decreased back to ~318 by 1 April 2026.

 GMP clearance workload volumes

 Figure 3 shows a snapshot of all GMP Clearance applications in the system at different stages of evaluation or queue categories.
-The largest number are 'complete' applications in lodgement queues ready for evaluation.
-The total number of all applications on 1 December was 1877.
+The largest number are 'complete' applications in lodgement queues ready for evaluation (This includes both MRA and CV application types).
+The total number of all applications on 1 April 2026 was 1560.

 Figure 3 shows a bar graph detailing total numbers of Good Manufacturing Practice (GMP) clearance applications and the applications status.